ksu-cs-textbooks/cis301/content/4-chapter/4_7-theorems.md

 }
 ```

 Now we must prove `q` in subproof 3.
-We have available statements `p → q` and `¬p → q` -- we can see that if we had LEM (`p ∨ ¬p`) available, then we could use OR elimination to get our `q` in both cases.
+We have available propositions `p → q` and `¬p → q` -- we can see that if we had LEM (`p ∨ ¬p`) available, then we could use OR elimination to get our `q` in both cases.
 We insert the LEM proof into subproof 3:

 ```text
 ⊢ (p → q) → ((¬p → q) → q)